 Intramuros is the oldest district and historic core in Manila, Philippines.
 It’s the only district of Manila where old Spanish-era influences are still plentiful.
-Top tourist spots here include Fort Santiago, a well-maintained park, the Baroque San Agustin Church, a UNESCO World Heritage Site and Manila Cathedral.
+Top tourist spots here include Fort Santiago, a well-maintained park, the Baroque San Agustin Church and Manila Cathedral.
 Most visitors opt to either walk around Intramuros or ride a kalesa (horse-drawn carriage).

 A unique way to go around the historic walled city of Manila is by bamboo bicycle with Bambike Ecotours.
 The bicycles with bamboo frames are handmade by Gawad Kalinga villagers, a social enterprise in the Philippines.
 Tourists can cover more ground than if on a walking tour and it provides a more active way to get around compared traveling around by motorized transport.

 Foreign tourists who want the services of a knowledgeable guide and a background on the history of each destination can avail of the Intramuros Experience, a 2.5 hour long tour to visit 10 key sites (P1,200 per person).
 The price is inclusive of bike & helmet rental, bottled water and entrance fees.
 Tour schedule: 10:00 am – 12:30 pm and 3:00 pm – 5:30 pm.